zapata-engineering/orquestra-core/docs/guides/vqa_guide/estimators.rst

 4. Output ExpectationValue should include coefficients of the terms/operators.
 5. ``estimation_tasks`` can include tasks where operator consists of a constant term or contains a constant term.
 The implemented method should include the contributions of such constant terms in the return value.

-I hope points 1-3 are not controversial for you.
+We hope points 1-3 are not controversial for you.
 Points 4-5 define a conventions that we have decided to follow - we know that in some circles people like using other conventions, which might be confusing.
 So we want to be clear about the conventions that we follow.

 ``orquestra`` provides several separate ways of obtaining expectation values: